MicrosoftDocs/winrt-api/windows.ui.xaml.controls/bitmapicon.md

 All color info is stripped from the bitmap when the BitmapIcon is rendered.
 The remaining non-transparent colors are combined to produce an image that's entirely the foreground color as set by the [Foreground](iconelement_foreground.md) property (this typically comes from styles or templates, such as the default template resolving to a theme resource).
 You can override this behavior by setting the [ShowAsMonochrome](bitmapicon_showasmonochrome.md) property.

+The value of the [Foreground](iconelement_foreground.md) property must be a [SolidColorBrush](solidcolorbrush.md).
+After the Foreground's Color property is read, changes to it are ignored.
+To change the  color you must change the value of the Foreground property itself to a new SolidColorBrush.

 > [!NOTE]
 > You can set the **Foreground** property on the [AppBarButton](appbarbutton.md) or on the BitmapIcon.
 If you set the [Foreground](control_foreground.md) on the [AppBarButton](appbarbutton.md), it's applied only to the default visual state.
 It's not applied to the other visual states defined in the [AppBarButton](appbarbutton.md) template, like `MouseOver`.
 If you set the [Foreground](iconelement_foreground.md) on the BitmapIcon, the color is applied to all visual states.